esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/04-device-agent/01-Installation.md

 ```

 :::tip
-Choose the correct esthesis device agent that matches your operating system and architecture.
+1. Choose the correct esthesis device agent that matches your operating system and architecture.
+2. Using the above configuration, the esthesis device agent will persist data under
+`$HOME/.esthesis/device`.
 :::